 For example - if you anticipate earning £20,000, then the decision about how much you can borrow will be based on this.

 Credit scoring usually remains unchanged, provided your income doesn't end up being dramatically different from your estimate, so often, the projected lending offer doesn't vary significantly once actual figures are known.

-You can, and the same conditions usually apply for applicants who have been trading for less than one year, since there will be only one full set of accounts available for a lender to review.
+You can, and the same conditions usually apply for applicants who have been trading for less than one year since there will be only one complete set of accounts available for a lender to review.

-Every lender has different criteria but generally speaking there isn't any restriction on what sector or industry you work in, or a particular area of work that would make your application more or less likely to be successful.
+Every lender has different criteria, but generally speaking, there isn't any restriction on what sector or industry you work in or a particular area of work that would make your application more or less likely to succeed.

-The key criteria for a self-employed mortgage where you have less than three years of accounts are that:
+The critical criteria for a self-employed mortgage where you have less than three years of accounts are that: